cassianoperin/Orion-CHIP8-Emulator/README.md

 6) Raus recommendations:

 6.1.
 Replace signature by SHA1
-6.2. your 8xy4 is weirdly complex, just calc sum as short or larger, then store the lower 8 bits in v[x] and shift down the 9th bit into vf so it is NOT allowed to use the vx/vy directly in the draw loop itself, you must make a copy of the coordinates (unless you only set vf to the amount of collisions at the very end by using another var to hold collision status in the meantime)
---- that commented alternate version's good, if only some work is done to tackle clipping vs wrapping which is basically non-existent right now

 6.5 SCHIP -
 -  with the exception of 2 or 3 known games that need that original behavior to look right (but not necessary to work right), everything else works fine following the behavior of "modern superchip"